szelongq/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
-The number of leaves to be added is invalid.
+The number of leave to be added is invalid.
 (If the input is not a positive integer)

     * 3b1.
 HeRon shows an error message.

       Use case resumes at step 2.

-**Use case: Remove leaves from an employee**
+**Use case: Remove leave from an employee**

 **MSS**

 1. User requests to list employees
 2. HeRon shows a list of employees
-3. User requests to remove a certain number of leaves from a specific employee in the list
+3. User requests to remove a certain number of leave from a specific employee in the list
-4. HeRon removes the leaves from the employee
+4. HeRon removes the leave from the employee

     Use case ends.